There are so many good things about freelancing that it’s nearly impossible to name the bad.

 But the one thing about freelancing that I absolutely hate (besides self-employment taxes) is paying PayPal fees.

-- How to Decrease or Avoid PayPal Fees
+- How Freelancers Can Decrease PayPal Fees (or Avoid Them)

 - 1. Opt to Be Paid Less Often

-- 2. Change How You Take Your Money Out of PayPal
+- 2. Change How You Withdraw Your Money From PayPal

 - 3. Ask to Be Paid as a Friend or Family